How to Successfully Maximise Daylight in Your Extension

 With lofts, this is achieved most easily by installing rooflights into the existing roof structure.
-As long as headspace is not an issue, adding roof windows to a roof that needs no further alteration is the less expensive and time consuming option compared to adding a dormer extension.
+As long as headspace is no issue, adding roof windows to a roof that needs no further alteration is the less expensive and time consuming option versus a dormer extension.

 A dormer loft extension might be your next best option if the basic rooflight conversion doesn't offer enough head height or floor space.

-Although the same 'floorspace/5= glazing required' formula is the same for extensions as it is loft conversions, getting daylight right can be trickier as the level of light provided by big sliding doors or bifolds can be deceptive in extensions.
+Although the same 'floorspace÷5= glazing area required' formula is the same for extensions, getting daylight right can be trickier as the level of light provided by big sliding doors or bifolds can be deceptive in extensions.

-Combining pitched and vertical ensures a spread of daylight across the room at different angles, from dawn to dusk.
+Combining pitched and vertical ensures an even spread of daylight at different angles, from dawn to dusk.
 With North facing extensions, getting this balance right is even more important as sloped windows can sometimes provide the only effective source of daylight.

 Five Tips for Getting the Most From Your daylight